Ultra Low Latency: What It Means for Video StreamingFebruary 17, 2022

 How to Achieve Ultra Low Latency Video Streaming

 One common method for decreasing latency is changing the default segment size of HTTP-based streaming protocols.
 Both HTTP Live Streaming (HLS) and Dynamic Adaptive Streaming over HTTP (DASH) can be tuned to reduce latency.
-We have an entire blog with detailed instructions on how to tune HLS in both Wowza Streaming Cloud and Wowza Streaming Engine.
+We have an entire blog with detailed instructions on how to tune HLS in both Wowza Video and Wowza Streaming Engine.

 This method requires shortening the segments.
 Apple recommends a minimum setting of six seconds each, but it’s possible to go lower.
 The segment length directly affects latency.
 You can end up with latencies anywhere from 45 seconds to 2-4 seconds depending on segment length.
 Two seconds isn’t exactly an exciting number for those looking for an ultra low latency streaming solution, but it’s about as good as you can get with standard HLS or DASH.